emaphp/eMapper/README.md

 **Obtain a column value as a DateTime instance**

 <br/>
-The *DateTime* type allow us to obtain instances of the *DateTime* class from a column.
-This example obtains the value from the column *sale_date* using *dt* as a type identifier, which is in fact a *DateTime* alias.
+The *DateTime* type allow us to obtain instances of the *DateTime* class.
+This example returns a date using *dt* as a type identifier, which is in fact a *DateTime* alias.

 ```php
 //get sale date